pi-bot/Eagle/README.md

 I recommend you download and use this over the default Eagle one!

 #### Using
-With your schematic open go to **File>Run ULP ...** then select the **exp-lbrs.ulp** and let it run.
-As it runs as well as creating the library it creates a script:  **your-file-name-UpdatePartNumAttributes.scr** in the same folder as the schematic.
+With your schematic open go to **File>Run ULP ...** then select the **export-lbrs-replace.ulp** and let it run.
+As it runs as well as creating the library it creates a script:  **your-file-name-RelaceLibParts.scr** in the same folder as the schematic.
 You can then run this to re-link all parts to the newly generated library. **sorted:)**